PARASITIC PLANTS - INFO

 CARNIVOROUS PLANTS

 Carnivorous Plants 'eat' mainly small insects (so are therefore 'insectivorous') that happen to get entrapped either in the flower, or on the slippery leaves.
-They have no teeth to masticate them, but rather use a cocktail of enzymes with which to digest them, and the juices are subsequently absorbed within the plant to be used as components in synthesis.
+They have no teeth to masticate them, but rather use a cocktail of enzymes produced by the plant itself with which to digest them, and the juices are subsequently absorbed within the plant to be used as components in synthesis.

 WildFlowerFinder Homepage